SmokeyNerd/JumpinLlama/README.md

 * Tinychat.com
   * Used as a Youtube-Backup, so users of a room can listen to YT togerhter, when jumpins YT fails.
   * Ex.
 If you are in jumpin room: jumpin.chat/blue, then this will load the tinychat room: tinychat.com/room/blue
-* Pokemonrise.com
-  * External Link to PokemonRise Game.
-Play with other Jumpers!

 ---
 # Chat Settings: